 Thomas Jefferson University is committed to providing equal educational and employment opportunities for all persons without regard to race, color, national or ethnic origin, marital status, religion, sex, sexual orientation, gender identity, age, disability, veteran's status or any other protected characteristic.
-Any person having inquiries or complaints concerning Thomas Jefferson University's compliance with Title VI, Title IX, the Age Discrimination Act of 1975, the Americans with Disabilities Act, or Section 504 of the Rehabilitation Act is directed to contact their Student Affairs Dean or Human Resources - Employee Relations, who have been designated by Thomas Jefferson University to coordinate the institution's efforts to comply with these laws.
+Any person having inquiries or complaints concerning Thomas Jefferson University's compliance with Title VI, Title IX, the Age Discrimination Act of 1975, the Americans with Disabilities Act, or Section 504 of the Rehabilitation Act is directed to contact their Student Affairs Dean, the Title IX Coordinator, or Human Resources - Employee Relations, who have been designated by Thomas Jefferson University to coordinate the institution's efforts to comply with these laws.
 Any person may also contact the Assistant Secretary for Civil Rights, U.S. Department of Education, Washington, D.C.
-20202, or the Director, U.S. Department of Education, Office for Civil Rights, Region Three, Philadelphia, Pennsylvania, regarding the University's compliance with the equal opportunity laws.
+20202, or the Director, U.S. Department of Education, Washington, D.C.
+20202, or the Director, U.S. Department of Education, Washington, D.C.
+20202, or the Director, U.S. Department of Education, Washington, D.C.
+20202, or the Director, U.S. Department of Education, Washington, D.C.
+20202, or the Director, U.S. Department of Education, With the equal opportunity laws.